21A31A4428/Gold-Prices/README.md

 # Gold-Prices
-To get trends of gold price on a  last 2 decades
+To get trends of gold price in a  last 2 decades